 This is our family service with music ranging from handbells, the chancel choir, and the occasional guest musicians.
-As the host parish for the Ephphatha Mission, this service also has a sign language interpreter.
 After the service coffee hour is held in Fellowship Hall.

 Church School is held at the same time as the 10:00 o’clock service and begins at 9:45 A.M., with children and youth returning from their classes to rejoin with the congregation during the liturgy of the table.
 Church school programs include children & youth in pre-K through 12th grade, ages 4 – 18.

 Soft Space & Nursery Available

 Soft space is provided within the Sanctuary for younger children to have a space that is just their size, and where parents can still see their children and the children can still listen within a space that makes it possible for them to keep themselves occupied, and where they can still experience the Eucharist.